dhamilton91/react-native-paged-scroll-view/README.md

 **Props**:
 - `onPageChange`: `function(state)`: Executed on initial layout, when the page changes, or when the inner content changes.
 Callback is passed `state` object containing:
-  - `totalHorizontalPages`: total number of horizontal pages, rounded to the nearest integer.
+  - `horizontal`: boolean.
-  - `totalVerticalPages`: total number of vertical pages, rounded to the nearest integer.
+  - `totalPages`: total number of pages, rounded to the nearest integer.
-  - `currentHorizontalPage`: the current horizontal page, rounded to the nearest integer.
-  - `currentVerticalPage`: the current vertical page, rounded to the nearest integer.
+  - `currentPage`: the current page, rounded to the nearest integer.
 - `onInitialization`: `function(ref)`: Executed once, when the component is initially mounted and only once the dimensions have been measured.
 Useful, for example, for scrolling to a specific page once the component is mounted.

 **Attributes**:
 - `ref.scrollX`: current horizontal scroll offset
 - `ref.scrollY`: current vertical scroll offset
-- `ref.state.currentHorizontalPage`: as defined above
-- `ref.state.currentVerticalPage`: as defined above
-- `ref.state.totalHorizontalPages`: as defined above
+- `ref.state.currentPage`: as defined above
-- `ref.state.totalVerticalPages`: as defined above
+- `ref.state.totalPages`: as defined above

 **Methods**:
-- `ref.scrollToPage(horizontal, vertical, animated)`: Scroll to a specific page
+- `ref.scrollToPage(page, animated)`: Scroll to a specific page

 # License
 (c) 2015 Ricky Reusser.
 MIT License.